desenvolvedorIcotrade/App.bot/blog/_posts/2018-05-28-updating-older-versions.md

 We've been rolling the above change out language-by-language, and the improved logic is now present for Ruby, JavaScript, PHP, Python, Elixir and Java.
-~We hope to add it to our Rust support in the next few weeks.~ Rust is now supported too, so all Dependabot's languages include this logic.
+~~We hope to add it to our Rust support in the next few weeks~~ Rust is now supported too, so all Dependabot's languages include this logic.

 🍸